easy-up/portage-cd/docs/security_analysis_docs/code_scan_tools/semgrep.md

 #### [Semgrep Rule Playground](https://semgrep.dev/editor)
 <iframe title="semgrep-playground" src="https://semgrep.dev/embed/editor?snippet=KPzL" width="100%" height="432" frameborder="0"></iframe>

-## Logging Semgrep with Workflow-engine
+## Logging Semgrep with portage

-Within workflow engine, `semgrep-sast-report.json` is the default value for a file that will be the output Semgrep it will appear in the artifacts directory if workflowengine is given read write permissions.
+Within portage, `semgrep-sast-report.json` is the default value for a file that will be the output Semgrep it will appear in the artifacts directory if workflowengine is given read write permissions.
 As covered above in [configuration](#flags) using the flag `--semgrep-filename filename` will configure a custom file to output the semgrep-report to.

-Furthermore Semgrep when enabled via code-scan, `workflow-engine run code-scan -v` will output the Semgrep outputs with verbosity along with other code-scan tools.
+Furthermore Semgrep when enabled via code-scan, `portage run code-scan -v` will output the Semgrep outputs with verbosity along with other code-scan tools.

 The contents of the `semgrep-sast-report.json` contains rules and snippets of code that have potential vulnerabilities as well as amended code that has been fixed with the tag `fix` in the rule.

 Workflow engine uses [Gatecheck](https://github.com/gatecheckdev/gatecheck) to 'audit' the semgrep logs once Semgrep has finished.
-It does so by scanning for vulnerabilities defined by [Open Worldwide Application Security Project](https://owasp.org/) IDs.
-Workflow-engine reads STDERR, where other errors are gathered from `code-scan` tools, audits them via Gatecheck and outputs this audit to STDOUT.
+It does so by scanning for vulnerabilities defined by [Open Worldwide Application Security Project](https://owasp.org/) IDs. portage reads STDERR, where other errors are gathered from `code-scan` tools, audits them via Gatecheck and outputs this audit to STDOUT.
 It also releases the logged output files into the `artifacts/` directory in your working directory.

 Ex.
 |            Check ID            |                           Owasp IDs                           |  Severity |  Impact |  link |